hurutoriya/hurutoriya.github.io/content/posts/2021-07-09/index.md

 ## Conclusion

-[Streamlit](https://streamlit.io/) is a powerful tools to quickliy build the demo application.
+- [Streamlit](https://streamlit.io/) is a powerful tools to quickly build the demo application.
-You leand about how to get the uploade file path from Streamlit in this post.
+- Learn about how to get the uploaded file path from Streamlit in this post.

 ## Reference